open-telemetry/opentelemetry-go/example/otel-collector/README.md

 defer span.End()
 ```

-The traces should now be visible from the Jaeger UI (if you have it installed), or thorough the jaeger-query service, under the name `test-service`.
+The traces should now be visible from the Jaeger UI (if you have it installed), or through the jaeger-query service, under the name `test-service`.

 You can find the complete code for this example in the [main.go](./main.go) file.